shanwai1234/beautiful-jekyll/RN.md

 News related to both research and Zhikai

+07-2020

+Being invited to join the guest editorial board of Frontiers in Genetics & Frontiers in Plant Sciences to start the topic of "[Decoding Connections between Phenotype and Genotype using Machine Learning](https://www.frontiersin.org/research-topics/15263/decoding-connections-between-phenotype-and-genotype-using-machine-learning)" !!

 06-2020

 Feel thrilled to be selected as a Feature Editor in Molecular Plant.
 Look forward to making contribution to the development of the journal!